-The Office of Assessment and the University Assessment Council invite applications for assessment project mini-grants.
-These grants are available for individuals, programs, or departments to develop or improve assessment practices related to course or program-level student learning outcomes assessment.
-A total of $15,000 will be available for FY 2014, with ten or more grants of up to $1500 are awarded.
+The Office of Assessment and the University Assessment Council sponsor an annual assessment mini-grant competition for individuals, programs, or departments to develop or improve assessment practices related to course or program-level student learning outcomes assessment.
+Each year, ten or more grants of up to $1500 are awarded.
 The call for proposals for the 2015-2016 competition will be posted in March.
 Information about previous grant recipients is available here: 2014-2015 Mini Grant Projects.

-The Assessment Council, in collaboration with the Center for the Enhancement of Teaching and Learning, sponsors an annual Assessment Fair, which provides a forum for sharing and learning from the work of colleagues across campus about assessment research and best practices.
+The University Assessment Council sponsors an annual Assessment Fair, which provides a forum for sharing and learning from the work of colleagues across campus about assessment research and best practices.